Guilherme-Mamede/Drag-and-Drop/README.md

-# Project created in Javascript
+# Project created in Javascript for training abilities

-See it works in this link:
+See it works in this link: https://drag-and-drop-zeta.vercel.app/